oliv2079/oliv2079.github.io/_handbook/plots.md

 ## Summary Statistics

+- Visualization of full data always better than summary statistics.
 - Mean, Median, Standard Deviation, Percentiles, ...
 - Apply only under certain assumptions and are misleading
 - Because something is convenient and popular is no reason to follow suit.